 “It’s about getting to know people, building trust, building community.
-And because it’s weekly, it keeps you accountable,” says Kristen.
+And because it’s weekly, it keeps you accountable,” says Ranus.
 “Even as a group leader, sometimes I think I’d rather stay home and do my work.
 But every single time I do service, I feel refreshed.”

 No matter how little or how much time students can dedicate to service, the effects are striking.

-Kristen, for example, came to St. Edward’s as a Psychology major who wanted to help people but wasn’t sure how.
+Ranus, for example, came to St. Edward’s as a Psychology major who wanted to help people but wasn’t sure how.
 After joining S.E.R.V.E., she switched to Social Work.
 She’s served at four different weekly sites over five semesters, tutoring elementary-aged students and spending time with the residents of a retirement home.
 Working with different groups will help her choose a population to focus on after graduation.

 By Lauren Liebowitz